kevinmulier/japan_culture_API/README.md

 ## About the Project 📖

-The Japan Culture API is developed using Node.js, Express, and MongoDB.
+The Japan Culture API is developed using Node.js, Express, MongoDB, and EJS.
 It includes various endpoints to create, read, update, and delete information about Japanese festivals, arts, and customs.
+EJS is used as a templating language for serving the frontend.

 ## Technologies Used 🛠️